nickdeis/lzstring-loader/README.md

 # lzstring-loader
 lz-string for webpack

-Compresses a string and then decompresses it on in the bundle.
+Compresses a string and then decompresses it in the bundle.

 Ideal for large JSONs and large CSS files